The Incredible Hulk (film): Potential sequel

 In March 2008, Norton said "a lot" was left out of the film because it had been envisioned as multiple parts, with this film "intended as chapter one".
 Leterrier made the film's final shot of Banner ambiguous; the thought being if there was a sequel, it would mean Banner finally masters control over his anger; if there was not a sequel, the shot indicated instead that he becomes a menace in The Avengers.
 Leterrier had also intended for a scene in the credits showing Blonsky, human once more, imprisoned and chained in a box, with Feige originally having an idea that the character would be locked in a steel vault that would have been sunk to the bottom of the ocean.
 The character of Samuel Sterns, played by Tim Blake Nelson, was introduced to set him up as a villain in a possible future film, where he would become the Leader.
 Aaron Sims, the lead designer on The Incredible Hulk, also took time to work on concepts for the Leader.
 Ty Burrell was also interested in portraying Doc Samson more faithfully to how he appears in the comics.

 Leterrier and Roth were originally contracted to return.
 Leterrier also stated Norton was not signed on, but in October, Hurd stated that Norton was contracted to reprise the role.
 The film had outgrossed its predecessor and Universal indicated interest in a sequel, though Leterrier believed a sequel would not be made because of the film's box office return.
 Feige said the film met Marvel's expectations and that Hulk would return, but after The Avengers.
 Hurd was not concerned that a sequel may not be produced until at least 2012, citing the positive reception to the film and having produced the Terminator series, the second and third film of which had a 12-year gap.
 Leterrier, after having previously said he did not want to direct a sequel, said in late 2009 he had changed his mind and was now amenable.
+In October 2010, Marvel Television announced the development of a Hulk television series for ABC, which was planned to explore more of Banner's relationship with Betty Ross at the very beginning of the Hulk's existence.
+Feige said the series could ultimately link up with the films, but the project was eventually shelved by November 2013.